GoogleChrome/web.dev/src/site/content/en/blog/waapi-stable/index.md

 ## Animation Guidelines

-Let’s quickly go over a few considerations when adding animation to your web experiences.
+Let's quickly go over a few considerations when adding animation to your web experiences.

-Provide a reduced-animation option for folks with vestibular impairments or for those who simple prefer fewer animations For most cases, you’ll likely want to use easing curves to imitate natural movements rather than the default linear movement.
+Provide a reduced-animation option for folks with vestibular impairments or for those who simple prefer fewer animations For most cases, you'll likely want to use easing curves to imitate natural movements rather than the default linear movement.
 This will make your animations feel more fluid.